Preparing legal formalities

 Enterprise registration in the Crossroads Bank for Enterprises

 In Belgium, all data relating to Belgian enterprises (commercial companies and self-employed professionals) is kept in a single, protected register: the Crossroads Bank for Enterprises (in English CBE, in French BCE, in Dutch KBO).
 The Crossroads Bank for Enterprises gives every enterprise and business unit its own unique identification number, the enterprise number.
 All economic activities have to be registered with the Crossroads Bank for Enterprises, no later than the day on which the activity starts.
-If you are interested to know more about, you can read the article “Quick-start Business in Belgium: Crossroads Bank for Enterprises“.
+If you are interested to know more about this, you can read the article “Quick-start Business in Belgium: Crossroads Bank for Enterprises“.

 Register self-employed person